TawnyE/truthful-anticheat/README.md

 ## License

-Licensed under the **Truthful & Faithful License v1.0**, see the [LICENSE](LICENSE.md) file for full terms.
+Licensed under the **Truthful and Faithful License v1.1**, see the [LICENSE](LICENSE.md) file for full terms.

-Short version: free to use, study, modify, and contribute.
-You cannot sell it, monetize it, or redistribute it under a different license.
+Free to use, study, modify, and contribute.
+You cannot sell the plugin or redistribute it under a different license.
+Custom configuration files and presets are exempt and can be sold freely as long as the plugin jar is not bundled with them.

 ---